Free People Read Freely™: Literacy, Inclusion, and Democracy

 Learn why being an advocate for intellectual freedom is important, how to become an advocate, where to find information on support from ALA, and the importance of building community support when facing these challenges.

-Emily Knox, Associate Professor.
-School of Information Science, University of Illinois at Urbana-Champaign
+Emily Knox, Professor, School of Information Science, University of Illinois at Urbana-Champaign

-Barbara Jones, Research Affiliate, School of Information Science, University of Illinois at Urbana-Champaign, former Director of the Office for Intellectual Freedom, and Executive Director of the Freedom to Read Foundation, American Library Association
+Barbara Jones, Research Affiliate, School of Information Sciences, University of Illinois at Urbana-Champaign, former Director of the Office for Intellectual Freedom, and Executive Director of the Freedom to Read Foundation, American Library Association

 Joyce McIntosh, Assistant Program Director, Freedom to Read Foundation, American Library Association